alexrkoch/three-point-flow/README.md

 ## Data Input

+- You can provide your own data or run the program with the sample dataset.
-- Store data in the root directory in file called `input.csv`
+- To use your own data, store the data in the root directory in file called `input.csv`.
+If you provide no `input.csv` file, the program will automatically use the sample dataset.
 - Input data from exactly 3 well locations.
 - Data from each well should be stored in a new row, with no row labels, and in the order: `latitude, longitude, hydraulic head`.
 For example: